The principles of playground design for improving learning

 Playgrounds allow children to learn and develop skills beyond the classroom.
-Developing a well-designed playground space that meets the necessary criteria for safety, accessibility and risk-taking can be a difficult balancing act.
-When done right, these principles of playground design can help improve learning and boost both physical and mental development.
+Developing a well-designed playground space that meets the necessary criteria for safety, ease of access, and risk-taking can be a difficult balancing act.
+When done right, these principles of playground design play a role in improving learning and boosting both physical and mental development.

 The importance of playground spaces